Cincinnati-Design-LAB/architour/src/content/buildings/art-academy-of-cincinnati.md

   1910 building facing Jackson St. was a furniture factory & warehouse for the John Shillito Company.
 The 1923 building housed the Samuel Rosenthal Company, the oldest printing and publishing firm in Cincinnati.
-significance: >-
-  The Art Academy of Cincinnati was one of the first institutions to relocate into Over-the-Rhine and led the way for the rebirth of the area.
 unique_features: >-
   The school was relocated from the Cincinnati Art Museum, and the architects created references to the former location.
 For example, treads from a stair